eigenfoo/old-eigenfoo.github.io/_pages/about.md

 :wink:

-The amazing display font you see on this website is [Nicholson Gothic](http://fonts.plph.co/#nicholsongothic) from [Polyphony](http://polyphony.nyc/), an amazing creative collective based in New York.
+The slick display font you see on this website is [Nicholson Gothic](http://fonts.plph.co/#nicholsongothic) from [Polyphony](http://polyphony.nyc/), an amazing creative collective based in New York.
 Check out their fonts [here](http://fonts.plph.co/)!